 Members’ data is stored in both electronic and paper format.
-This is accessed by a restricted number of appointed individuals.
+This data is accessed by a restricted number of appointed individuals.
 On expiry of membership, all data is removed from our records.
 Details resulting from website enquiries will be deleted after 12 months.
 Details from workshop bookings will be deleted after the workshop takes place.